Open-Source-Compliance/package-analysis/README.md

 > THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE. </text>

 As one can see, having the path and the name of the files used in the build it is very easy to extract the necessary license and copyright information from the SPDX2TV files.

-We plan to provide the artifacts via a REST API to make it possible that they can be downloaded and consumed via scripts to enable for automation.
-As long as the server implementing the REST API is not available developers can clone the repo to their environment, retrieve the information locally and implement automation scripts.
-So even with not having a REST API available yet, the CI/CD pipelines can be easily enhanced with license compliance procedures following the described procedure.
+If file and path is cannot be used the given file hashes can be used alternatively.

 ## Further Work